 Every query requires you to select a date range.
 In Funnel, the date range refers to the time period during which a user completes the first step of the funnel, or when a user “entered the funnel.”
 All new queries default to Last 7 Days.
-To open the date range selector dropdown, click on “Entered Funnel: Last 7 Days.”
+To open the date range selector dropdown, select “Entered Funnel: Last 7 Days.”
 The start date is the first day to be included in the search.
 The end date is the last day.

 First Step vs Individual Steps

 In Funnel, you may choose a date range for only the first step or you may choose a unique date range for each step.
 All new queries default to “First Step.”
 Once a user enters the funnel, they may complete the subsequent steps at any time after the first step.

 If you select “Individual Steps,” you may select a different date range for each step of the funnel.
 If a user does not complete the event during the selected date range, then the user will not appear in count of users for that step and they will be considered “not converted.”
 Date ranges for individual steps are selected within each row of the query builder.